 SI no. Query Reply (1) (2) (3) 49 produced at home and consumed in Yes.
 Any material produced at home and used in the enterprise as raw material will be included here.
 Valuation of such materials will be at ex-farm price.
 50 were sold during the ref. month but no raw materials were consumed during For seasonal enterprises raw materials consumed and products manufactured etc. are to be given for average working month of the previous season, if it has operated for less than 30 days in the current season.
 51 amount of raw materials to produce comments must be added in appropriate block.
 52 What criterion is to be taken to make the entries against item 311 & 312?
 For manufacturing enterprise having mixed activities and for enterprises engaged in sale of any material (incidental to manufacturing) in the same condition as purchased, the major commodity of the trading enterprise will be recorded against item 311.
 The combined value of purchase of the remaining items will be reported against item 312.
 For mixed activities other than trading also, major items should be given in item 311 and remaining in item 312.
 53 shopkeeper for adulterated milk/ It should be shown in either of items 301 to 306 or 321 to 338.
 As per instructions, fines or penalties for any breach of contract on non-compliance of law relating to running of enterprise will be shown against those items for which penalties have been demanded.
-54 In case of illegal electricity connection, how the entries are to be made against item 321? •
+54 o o Value in such cases is not to be imputed.
+However, if some payment is made for the connection the same may be recorded.

 SI no. Query Reply (1) (2) (3) 55 In an enterprise, electric connection has been taken from a generator operator in the vicinity.
 Will the connection be treated as an electric connection?
-Yes, it will be treated as electricity connection.
 56 which electricity charges are included.
-How to report the entries against item 321?
 The consumption of electricity will be estimated & consumption will be reported accordingly against item 321 & remaining amount will be reported in block 8 as rent.
-57 reported against item 322 of block 3.1 or in block 3 if consumed as a raw material for production? , 58 One unit is operating generator on diesel/kerosene to produce electricity.
+57 Whether fuel & lubricant will be reported against item 322 of block 3.1 or in block 3 if consumed as a raw material for production?
+It will be reported in block 3.
+Care should be taken to avoid duplication.
+58 One unit is operating generator on diesel/kerosene to produce electricity.
 Whether cost of the diesel/kerosene will be taken under electricity or under fuel and lubricants?
 59 No, item 322 will be left blank.
 The entry will be made in item 338, other expenses.
 60 consumed as fuel (e.g., husk) by the 61 Where to include the Feeding expenses on animals used in the enterprises for transporting purpose?
 62 Rent payable on land & building is not accounted for in block 3.1 item 331.
 Hence rent receivable on land and building must not be shown against item 444 Block 4.1.
 63 Full payment has been made to the lawyer for a case that may go on for 1 year or 10 years, how the payment is to be taken? conditions and duly apportioned for the 64 Against which item the amount paid to the contractor and not to the workers in the unit will be recorded?
 It will be recorded against item 332 of block 3.1.